mhbtz1/decision-transformer-impl/README.md

-# decision-transformer-impl
+# decision-transformer
-An implementation of a decision transformer using PyTorch.
+An implementation of a decision transformer from scratch using PyTorch.